Data Catalog - Build vs Buy

 The work for a team doesn’t end with just developing a data catalog solution.
 On the contrary, it's just the beginning.
 Research says that a minimum of six to seven data engineers are required to maintain a data catalog, which is way more costlier than buying a data catalog solution built for the cloud.

 There are a lot of hidden costs involved in the process.
-We generally end up paying 2x to 3x of the cost of buying a data catalog which involves support and maintenance cost.
+We generally end up paying 2x to 3x of the cost of buying a data catalog which involves support and maintenance costs.

 Staying Competitive

-Some of the well known data portals are the ones which are maintained by respective governments.
+Some of the well-known data portals are the ones which are maintained by respective governments.
 For example, Data.gov or data.gov.uk which are built on CKAN.
-These portals function properly and cater to the requirements of the government as they have dedicated resources behind it.
-But for modern businesses its becoming increasingly difficult to allocate dedicated resources.
-Also, the way data is used today has changed considerably since these open source platforms were launched.
+These portals function properly and cater to the requirements of the government as they have dedicated resources behind them.
+But for modern businesses, it is becoming increasingly difficult to allocate dedicated resources.
+Also, the way data is used today has changed considerably since these open-source platforms were launched.
 This is why:

-A mature data driven culture is must for a successful design and implementation of a data catalog solution.
-For businesses who are still defining their data strategy, investing in a home grown data catalog solution, involves a lot of risk as the direction of the data strategy can change multiple times.
+A mature data-driven culture is a must for the successful design and implementation of a data catalog solution.
+For businesses who are still defining their data strategy, investing in a homegrown data catalog solution, involves a lot of risk as the direction of the data strategy can change multiple times.

 User Experience

 Modern data catalog teams understand the way modern businesses operate.
-They have a dedicated UX team which keeps in mind that the design should be comfortable for each and everyone of the organisation.
+They have a dedicated UX team that keeps in mind that the design should be comfortable for every one of the organizations.
 This results in better data governance and experiences for the whole organization.

-Sprinkle has a dedicated team which works on feedback from existing clients and is continuously on the work of improving the UX as per the user convenience.
+Sprinkle has a dedicated team that works on feedback from existing clients and is continuously on the work of improving the UX as per user convenience.

 Service and Software Expertise

-Most data catalog vendors have a service component along with their solution.
-This adds a human touch for the solution which is very important.
-These experts from the data catalog team reinforces the best practices and enables the proper usage of the data catalog.
+Most data catalog vendors have a service component along with their solutions.
+This adds a human touch to the very important solution.
+These experts from the data catalog team reinforce the best practices and enable the proper usage of the data catalog.
 We need to work with a vendor who is willing to go the extra mile in regards to training and sharing expertise when it comes to the deployment of the data catalog.
 For example, Sprinkle with its dedicated solutions engineering team is always working as an extended arm for the clients and regularly holds training sessions for the customers.

-Finally, it’s very important to consider that a vendor is a kind of a leader in the industry.
-The vendor must be one-step ahead of the curve.
-For example, Sprinkle team comes with more than 2 decades of experience in the data analytics industry and always strive to improve the product and customer experience.
+Finally, it's very important to consider that a vendor is a kind of a leader in the industry.
+The vendor must be one step ahead of the curve.
+For example, the Sprinkle team comes with more than 2 decades of experience in the data analytics industry and always strives to improve the product and customer experience.

 Conclusion